Krish Patel

 Gooselator

 This was my first competitive project done at the Ryerson Engineering Competition in 2021.
 Our task was to create a translator that would convert English to aboriginal languages and vice-versa.
-The four-man group split the work evenly and we each conquered our tasks perfectly resulting in the third-place trophy.
-Knowing that we were the only group of first-year students, the judges and other participants were really impressed.
+The four-man group split the work evenly and we each conquered our tasks, resulting in the third-place trophy.

 About Gooselator